 Abstract

-Mesoscale phenomena induce pressure perturbations that can alter the strength and magnitude of surface winds, precipitation, and other sensible weather that in some cases inflict damage to life and property.
-This work extends previous research to identify and characterize mesoscale pressure perturbations using a unique resource of 1-Hz pressure observations available from the USArray Transportable Array (TA) seismic field campaign.
+Mesoscale convective phenomena induce pressure perturbations that can alter the strength and magnitude of surface winds, precipitation, and other sensible weather and in some cases inflict injuries and damage to property.
+This work extends prior research to identify and characterize mesoscale pressure features using a unique resource of 1-Hz pressure observations available from the USArray Transportable Array seismic field campaign.

-Using hourly gridded surface pressure from the Real Time Mesoscale Analysis (RTMA) as background fields, TA platform observations are incorporated using a two-dimensional variational technique to produce 5 km surface pressure analysis grids every 5 min from 1 March – 31 August 2011 over the domain of interest.
-Band-pass filtering and feature tracking algorithms are employed to assess prominent mesoscale pressure perturbations and their properties.
+A two-dimensional variational technique is used to obtain 5 km surface pressure analysis grids every 5 min from 1 March – 31 August 2011 from the USArray observations and gridded surface pressure from the Real Time Mesoscale Analysis over a swath of the central United States.
+Band-pass filtering and feature tracking algorithms are employed to identify prominent mesoscale pressure perturbations and their properties.
 Two case studies, the first involving mesoscale convective systems and second a solitary gravity wave, are shown.
-Summary statistics for all detected features over the period sampled indicated a majority of perturbations last less than 3 h, produce maximum perturbation magnitudes between 2-5 hPa, and move at speeds ranging from 15-35 m s-1.
-Perturbation occurrences and characteristics support previous large-amplitude pressure signature climatologies as well as case studies of gravity waves and convective systems.
-Results also show clear potential for utilization of high temporal resolution observations in combination with high spatial resolution grids to detect features like large-amplitude inertial gravity waves.
+Summary statistics for all tracked features indicate a majority of perturbations last less than 3 h, produce maximum perturbation magnitudes between 2-5 hPa, and move at speeds ranging from 15-35 m s-1.
+The results of this study combined with improvements nationwide in real-time access to pressure observations at sub-hourly reporting intervals highlight the potential for improved detection and nowcasting of high-impact mesoscale weather features.

 1. Introduction